 A. This is not a new concept.
 Ancient art depicts women giving birth surrounded by other women.
 This is how birth occurred in many civilizations for many years until about the 20th century when doctors moved birth to a hospital.

-B. Having someone who is knowledgable and able to help you and/or your partner can greatly help the entire birth experience by reducing risk of cesarean, shortening the length of labor (by helping you with positioning and movement), and the ability to cope with labor by offering comfort measures.
+B. Having someone who is knowledgeable and able to help you and/or your partner can greatly help the entire birth experience by reducing risk of cesarean, shortening the length of labor (by helping you with positioning and movement), and the ability to cope with labor by offering comfort measures.

 Your partner is an essential support person for you to have by your side.
 However, your partner will need to eat and use the bathroom at times.
 Also, most partners have limited knowledge about birth, medical procedures, or what goes on in a hospital.
 Doulas and partners work together to make up a labor support team.